Board of Directors

 Brian has worked as a multimedia engineer, producer and small business owner for the last 15 years.
-As the former Chief Operating Officer of Rayna Cares he specialized in the production of health-related content for distribution over the internet.
+As the former Chief Operating Officer of a health education company he specialized in the production of health-related content for distribution over the internet.
 Brian is a graduate of University of California at San Diego where he received a degree in Cognitive Science with an emphasis in Neuroscience.

-Chris is currently President of ClearTurn Consulting, Inc., which specializes in advising healthcare payers and providers with a variety of strategic efforts including performance turnaround, outsourcing and interim executive management.
+Chris is currently President of AxisPoint Health, which specializes in providing care management solutions and services to healthcare payers to help them improve health outcomes and manage healthcare costs.
+Chris also serves as President of ClearTurn Consulting, Inc., which specializes in advising healthcare payers and providers with a variety of strategic efforts including performance turnaround, outsourcing and interim executive management.
 Previously, Chris was COO of StayWell Health Management, EVP and General Manager of LifeMasters and a Senior Director at Blue Shield of California.
 Chris holds a Bachelor of Science in Management Science and Information Technology from Virginia Tech.

 Linda Hawes Clever, M.D.